Pixar: Independent company (1986–1999)

 In 1986, the newly independent Pixar was headed by President Edwin Catmull and Executive Vice President Alvy Ray Smith.
 Lucas's search for investors led to an offer from Steve Jobs, which Lucas initially found too low.
 He eventually accepted after determining it impossible to find other investors.
-At that point, Smith and Catmull had been declined 45 times, and 35 venture capitalists and ten large corporations had declined.
+At that point, Smith and Catmull had been declined by 35 venture capitalists and ten large corporations, including a deal with General Motors which fell through three days before signing the contracts.
 Jobs, who had been edged out of Apple in 1985, was now founder and CEO of the new computer company NeXT.
 On February 3, 1986, he paid $5 million of his own money to George Lucas for technology rights and invested $5 million cash as capital into the company, joining the board of directors as chairman.

 In 1985 while still at Lucasfilm, they had made a deal with the Japanese publisher Shogakukan to make a computer-animated movie called Monkey, based on the Monkey King.
 The project continued sometime after they became a separate company in 1986, but it became clear that the technology was not sufficiently advanced.
 The computers were not powerful enough and the budget would be too high.
-As a result they focused on the computer hardware business for years until a computer-animated feature became feasible according to Moore's law.
+As a result, they focused on the computer hardware business for years until a computer-animated feature became feasible according to Moore's law.

-At the time, Walt Disney Studios was interested and eventually bought and used the Pixar Image Computer and custom software written by Pixar as part of its Computer Animation Production System (CAPS) project, to migrate the laborious ink and paint part of the 2D animation process to a more automated method.
+At the time, Walt Disney Studios made the decision to develop more efficient ways of producing animation.
+They reached out to Graphics Group at Lucasfilm and to Digital Productions.
+Because of the Graphics Group's deeper understanding of animation, and Smith's experience with paint programs at NYIT, it convinced Disney they were the right choice.
+In May 1986 Pixar signed a contract with Disney, who eventually bought and used the Pixar Image Computer and custom software written by Pixar as part of its Computer Animation Production System (CAPS) project, to migrate the laborious ink and paint part of the 2D animation process to a more automated method.
 The company's first feature film to be released using this new animation method was The Rescuers Down Under (1990).